Governor Cuomo announces new record-high number of COVID-19 tests reported to New York State

-NEW YORK (WETM-TV)- Governor Andrew M. Cuomo today announced a new record-high number of test results—102,925—were reported to New York State yesterday.
-Yesterday’s infection rate of 0.82 percent marked the 36th straight day that it has been below 1 percent.
-No deaths were reported in New York City yesterday.
-The number of new cases, the percentage of tests that were positive, and many other helpful data points are always available at forward.ny.gov.
+NEW YORK (WETM-TV)- Governor Andrew M. Cuomo today announced a new record-high number of test results — 110,444 — were reported to New York State yesterday.
+Yesterday, 0.89 of test results reported to New York State were positive.
+The number of new cases, percentage of tests that were positive and many other helpful data points are always available at forward.ny.gov.

-“Testing is a cornerstone of our efforts to keep New Yorkers safe from COVID-19.
-The more testing you do, the more accurate a picture of the virus’ spread you have,” Governor Cuomo said.
-“Yesterday’s record-high number of tests helps the state make informed decisions to protect the welfare of New Yorkers, and helps them make informed decisions for themselves.
-But testing alone isn’t enough, and we need residents to continue to wear masks, social distance and wash their hands.
-We will get out on the other side of this together, but in the meantime, we have to stay New York Tough.”

-The governor also announced that New York State has distributed 6 million bottles of NYS Clean hand sanitizer.
-Throughout the pandemic, hand sanitizer has been provided at no charge to healthcare facilities, government agencies, food banks, schools, colleges, public housing, public transportation, prisons, first responders, frontline workers, and houses of worship, among others.
+“When we first started this journey a few months ago, we only had the capacity to do a few hundred tests per day – we have now reached a new record with over 110,000 tests reported to the State in one day,” Governor Cuomo said.
+“Despite testing more than most other states, our infection rate remains below one percent.
+But this pandemic is not over.
+We must protect our progress, and it’s going to take all of us to keep up our hard work to do so.
+Everyone must continue to wash their hands, wear their masks, remain socially distant and above all, stay New York Tough.”

 - Brooklyn – 1